|

 design using

-safe, low voltage transistor devices.With these thoughts in mind and without an actual design to work to, I ripped the radio apart.
+safe, low voltage transistor devices.With these thoughts in mind and without thinking ahead, I ripped the radio apart.
 I removed everything including all the tube sockets, all the resistors, all the capacitors and all the wiring.
-I did not remove the variable capacitors, the band selector switch and the tuning coils because I hoped to use them as part of a new transistorized radio.
+I did not remove the variable (tuning) capacitors, the band selector switch and the two sets of tuning coils because I hoped to use them as part of a new transistorized radio.
 All the old radio parts I put in a shoe box and I planned to throw them all away as useless junk, but something stopped me.
-I have always hated to just throw stuff out, so instead of putting it in the trash, I put the shoe box in a unused drawer in an unused chest of drawers in a back storeroom of my parents' house.
+I have always hated to just throw stuff out (lord knows!), so instead of putting it in the trash, I put the shoe box in a unused drawer in an unused chest of drawers in a back storeroom of my parents' house.
 Once I had a stripped out chassis, I began to think about how to design the new radio, but then I realized that I had no idea how the tuning coils were arranged or how the band selector switch was wired up since I had no schematic.
 There was no Internet in those days and I had no access to a schematic.
-I was checkmated. ![]() With the radio all
+I was checkmated.
+With the

 redesigned and reassembled inside this case and with all the original